aleks-rodriguez/Design-Testing2/D05 - Hackathon/README.txt

 on the left of the User Webpage a box which contains all the repositories.
 For us, Design and Testing 2 created by Angel Delgado.

+The previous repository has been used as files cloud system.

+The repository which contains the programming code and the management hold along this deliverable can be found at:

+htttps://www.github.com/angel96/DEL5

+If any problem is detected when loggin in any, please contact urgently if it is convenient with Angel Delgado.

+angdellun@alum.us.es

-You click on, and will you see all the information related to the deliverable.
+You click on, and you will see all the information related to the deliverable.

 Things to take into account before you see our deliverable:

-1. Make use of the provide Script SQL (create-acme-hackerrank.sql) to initialize Database.
+1. Make use of the provide Script SQL (create-del5.sql) to initialize Database.

-2. Hibernate Search doesn´t work properly in production due to the amount of threads used by Spring, Tomcat and Lucene at the same time.
-This does not happen in Developer or Pre Production.
-   Free clever cloud plan works with 5 max threads.
-When Tomcat and MySQL are both working, it is created more than 4 threads.
-   According to this reason, It´s necessary to use a bigger plan which lets our project to use the technology mentioned.
+2. Ticker generation has completely been changed respect to previous deliverables.
+   Now, it is given the possibility of being used by any entity without any extra implementation.

+2.1 String parameter from ticker entity is generated using a library called "Generex".
+    It receives as parameter a string which is the pattern of the strings we want to generate.

+3. This project has a cache function specially defined for CustomisationSystem and Proclaims.
+   If any modification is no appreciated at the moment, do not worry.